revaturelabs/interviewquestions/Java/Java 8/stream api.md

 <details><summary> Show Answer</summary>

 - When we need to convert the source stream into collections by using intermediate operations.
-- Ressult stream may be of list, set , map etc.
+- Result stream may be of the list, set, map, etc.

 </details>